Peters & Peters

 Peters & Peters is recognised as a “notable practice that has a strong reputation for defending corporate clients in criminal prosecutions and HMRC enforcement actions” by Chambers & Partners 2021, which ranks us as an expert firm in this area.

-The UK Government has placed unlawful tax avoidance at the heart of its enforcement priorities for the next few years.
+The UK government has placed unlawful tax avoidance at the heart of its enforcement priorities for the next few years.
 Peters & Peters provides expert advice to companies and individuals targeted by HM Revenue & Customs to recover unpaid taxes, impose financial penalties and, in the most serious cases, prosecute.

 Our team of expert lawyers has many years’ experience specialising in advising corporates and individuals which become subject to tax investigations.
 This experience is vitally important in addressing the vast array of enforcement powers available to tax agencies.